google/codeworld/README.md

 approximate step by step instructions to get an example working:

 1. Install GHC 7.8, since it's required for GHCJS.
-2. Get a patched version of cabal (https://github.com/ghcjs/cabal/tree/ghcjs) and `cabal install`.
+2. Get a patched version of cabal (https://github.com/ghcjs/cabal/tree/ghcjs) and `cabal install` both the Cabal and cabal-install packages.
 3. Get GHCJS itself (https://github.com/ghcjs/ghcjs) and `cabal install`.
 4. Run `ghcjs-boot --init`.
 5. Check out ghcjs-dom (https://github.com/ghcjs/ghcjs-dom) and install it with `cabal install --ghcjs`.
 6. Check out ghcjs-canvas (https://github.com/ghcjs/ghcjs-canvas) and install it with `cabal install --ghcjs`.
-8. Install the codeworld-base package from this project: `cd codeworld-base && cabal install --ghcjs`.
+7. Install the codeworld-base package from this project: `cd codeworld-base && cabal install --ghcjs`.
-9. Build codeworld-server from this project: `cd codeworld-server && cabal build`
+8. Build codeworld-server from this project: `cd codeworld-server && cabal build`
-10. Run the server: `cd codeworld-server && ./run.sh 8080`.
+9. Run the server: `cd codeworld-server && ./run.sh 8080`.

 You can now access the CodeWorld system at http://localhost:8080.